mtrpires/Advanced-Cleaning-With-Python/README.md

 ## Our reference column

 **Column B** is the most important.
-It has the name of the plans and all the names of the counties are right next to it.
+It has the name of the companies and all the names of the counties are right next to it.
 Let's get the values in that column and store them in a list.
 After that we will iterate over them to get what we need.

 ```python